DappDevs/presentations/content/about-ethereum.md

 Like any database (MySQL, PostgreSQL, MSSQL, etc), Ethereum has ACID compliance: Atomicity, Consistency, Isolation, Durability

 * Updates are "atomic", "concurrent", and "consistent", thanks to EVM execution of each transaction
-* Data storage is "durable" thanks to the blockchain's fault tolerant properties
+* Data storage is "durable" thanks to the blockchain network's fault tolerant properties
-* Arbitrary Schema + Rules (Queries) are stored in "Smart Contracts", along with per-contract datastore
+* Schema + available Queries are stored in "Smart Contracts", which modify per-contract datastore
 * Different data "endpoints" (Smart Contracts) can interact with other endpoints easily
 * Transaction "receipts" show data commits (include Logs) easily for "Light Clients"
 * Lookups are fast and secure, thanks to "Merkle Trees" (which you should totally look into)